(Immortality Directory: https://www.philosocom.com/post/the-danger-of-immortality)

-As some of you may already know, I am an advocator for solitude, and my personal philosophy, AKA, Rubinshteinic Individualism, has set the notion of solitude as a prime subject of which it revolves around, putting the importance of solitude for our development as individuals, even if we are to choose to not be complete hermits in this day and age of connectivity.
+As some of you may already know, I am an advocate for solitude.
+My personal philosophy, AKA Rubinshteinic Individualism, has solitude as a prime subject around which it revolves.
+I highlight the importance of solitude for our development as individuals, even if we choose not to be complete hermits in this day and age of connectivity.

-And as such, a life of pure isolation, AKA, solitary confinement, is where I draw the line even as an advocator for the functionality of solitude.
-Let this be known that I by "solitude" I don't mean "solitary confinement" whatsoever, and, to wrap it all up, I have a story to tell for you.
+However, a life of pure isolation, a.k.a. solitary confinement, is where I draw the line.
+Let it be known that by "solitude" I don't mean "solitary confinement" whatsoever.

-Although he was a very evil villain, he gave himself an inevitable and miserable fate - to be locked inside a capsule forever, with no possibility of ever going out.
+Although he was a very evil villain, he gave himself an inevitable and miserable fate: to be locked inside a capsule forever, with no possibility of ever coming out.
 The creator himself said in an interview, that Porky would be there even after billions of years!
 By the way, the capsule is also indestructible.

-Just imagine how is it to be in the same place for years and years, and not doing anything.
-Only few, mentally-immune people would survive such harsh, yet safe conditions, while being immortal.
-You cannot do anything but to stay there and think, and all of your previous life is gone for good.
-There are no people (for this capsule is an isolated underground), no hobbies, no work and no hope of ever getting out - you have only you and your thoughts.
+Just imagine how it feels to be in the same place for years and years, and not do anything.
+Only a few mentally-immune people would survive such harsh, yet safe conditions, while being immortal.
+You cannot do anything but stay there and think, and all of your previous life is gone for good.
+There are no people (this capsule is an isolated underground), no hobbies, no work, and no hope of ever escaping; you are alone with your thoughts.

-I would imagine Porky being driven to insanity as he loses the sense of time, and being in a continuous inner war to preserve the sanity he has.
-He turned from a god-like worshipping, all-powerful leader into an insignificant, hopeless person who would never hear anything but his own thoughts and speech, and seeing the same internal capsule for eternity.
+I would imagine Porky being driven to insanity as he loses his sense of time, and being in a continuous inner war to preserve the sanity he has.
+He went from being a god-like worshiping, all-powerful leader to an insignificant, hopeless individual who would never hear anything but his own thoughts and speech and see the same internal capsule for eternity.

-Even I, a dedicated loner, am in doubt if I can endure such extreme hardship.
-I may very like being alone, but definitely not when I have nothing productive to do.
-I won't be able to read or write, nor go to the gym or listening to music—all I can do is nothing, and if I am to be an immortal in such situation, I could never do anything, and instead, remain paralyzed by my own forced, ultimate safety.
+Even I, a dedicated loner, am doubtful if I can endure such extreme hardship.
+I may very well like being alone, but definitely not when I have nothing productive to do.
+I won't be able to read or write, nor go to the gym or listen to music—all I can do is nothing.
+And if I am to be immortal in such a situation, I could never do anything, and instead, remain paralyzed by my own forced, ultimate safety.

 All of this makes me wonder if such a verdict fits the sins of the evil Porky Minch.
 I think execution would be a better sentence.
-If I am to be alone, at least grant me some things to keep me busy and grant me an existential meaning!
+If I'm going to be alone, at least give me something to do and something to think about!

-Let this be known regarding my and this site's philosophy, that society is only necessary for an extant, and yet, it is absolutely necessary, even if at a minimal portion, and I am in no way an advocator of a voluntary solitary confinement -- one that remains for days, weeks, or even months.
-We should therefore be able to distinguish between periods of solitude, where you have more freedom, and between solitary confinement, where you are enslaved by law or authority to suffer at unproportionate degrees.
+Let this be known regarding my and this site's philosophy, that society is only necessary for an extant, and yet, it is absolutely necessary, even if at a minimal portion.
+I am in no way an advocate of a voluntary solitary confinement—one that remains for days, weeks, or even months.
+We should therefore be able to distinguish between periods of solitude, where you have more freedom, and between solitary confinement, where you are enslaved by law or authority to suffer at disproportionate degrees.